 Transitioning to the Civilian Environment

 Nurses are no exception to the challenge of moving from the military world to the civilian sector.
-Many nurses report concern regarding the loss of well-defined rank structure, standard operating procedures and policies for most processes and the ingrained day-to-day routines that are more relaxed and flexible in the non-military settings.
-However, the level of leadership and professionalism from a veteran nurse are highly desirable and sought-after skills for employers.
-Veteran nurses have the employability advantage.
+Many nurses report a concern regarding the loss of well-defined rank structure, standard operating procedures and policies for most processes, and the ingrained day-to-day routines that are more relaxed and flexible in non-military settings.
+However, the level of leadership and professionalism of a veteran nurse are highly desirable and sought-after skills for employers.
+Veteran nurses have an employability advantage.

 FEATURED NURSING DEGREES FOR MILITARY NURSES: